ChumingWen/improved-garbanzo/README.md

        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
+   10/29/2018 8pm
-   * How long did it take your team to complete this exercise?
+   * How long did it take your team to complete this exercise? more than one hour (including discussion)
 ## Table of Contents

 1. README.md - overview of files in this repository (this file)